-AT&T, Sprint and Verizon pushing Samsung Galaxy S 4 updatesAlex Wagner - Deputy Managing Editor, News Desk
+AT&T, Sprint and Verizon pushing Samsung Galaxy S 4 updatesAlex Wagner - Editorial Director of News and Content

 It looks like this has unofficially become "Update your Samsung Galaxy S 4" week.
 AT&T, Sprint and Verizon have all either announced or begun pushing updates for their respective Galaxy S 4 models, and all three updates look like biggies.

 First up, AT&T has announced a new 357.38MB update for its Galaxy S 4 that will bring the device up to software version JDQ39.I337UCUAMF3.
 Interestingly, the update enables support for LTE bands 2 and 5, which are different than the LTE bands that AT&T typically uses (4 and 17).
 The full UCUAMF3 changelog is as follows:

 - Enable LTE Bands 2 & 5